chalice-dev/aws-corpus/README.md

 AutoScaling                                  aws-cost-management    cognitoidentity              eks                         imagebuilder                   medialive                      ram                       sumerian
 ```

-Create a version of the corpus that only has text, with all HTML removed:
+Create a version of the corpus that only has text, with all HTML removed.

 ```bash
 cd ~